 As cybercriminal organizations and state-sponsored actors grow in sophistication and capability, they remain loyal to the simple tactics and techniques that deliver results.
 “Social Engineering” might not carry the glamor of a technical zero-day malware attack, but it works.
-In fact, social engineering works so well that 90% of cyberattacks on organizations involve some form of the tactic, according to KnowB4.
+Social engineering works so well that 90% of cyberattacks on organizations involve some form of the tactic, according to KnowBe4.
 Employees are then vulnerable to influence and often become unwitting accomplices in a cybercrime.

-From collecting publicly available information on social media to conducting search engine analysis, social engineering tactics can take multiple forms.
-Fundamentally, these tactics are used to identify valuable tools and information that potential victims might seek and be more likely to interact with.
+Social engineering tactics can take multiple forms, from collecting publicly available information on social media to conducting search engine analysis.
+Fundamentally, these tactics identify valuable tools and information that potential victims might seek and be more likely to interact with.
 Social Engineering is about gaining a user’s trust.

-Social engineering strategies can involve fake emails and websites, which look authentic and can fool the entire spectrum of employees.
-From engineers to sales and marketers, finance admins, and senior executives, everyone can be a target.
+Social engineering strategies can involve fake emails and websites that look authentic and can fool the entire spectrum of employees.
+Everyone can be a target, from engineers to sales and marketers, finance admins, and senior executives.
 Social engineering aims to manipulate a target user into revealing sensitive data about their business or personal information.
-This stolen information can be used to create a phishing campaign that looks authentic.
-These kinds of attacks seek to gain information, and can take many different forms, making it harder to pinpoint the cybercriminal’s entry point.
+This stolen information can create a phishing campaign that looks authentic.
+These attacks seek to gain information and can take many different forms, making it harder to pinpoint the cybercriminal’s entry point.

 Five Common Tactics of Social Engineering

-- Scareware: A type of attack bombards victims with false alarms and fictitious threats about their devices.
+- Scareware: An attack that bombards victims with false alarms and fictitious threats about their devices.
 Victims are misled to think that their systems are infected with malware, prompting them to install malicious software or malware itself.
 In one of the most extreme cases, following a massive credit theft from a major retailer, cardholders were contacted through phone calls and asked to update their security measures.
 Of course, the calls came from cybercriminals collecting victims’ PINs and passwords.

-- Baiting: A form of social engineering that incentivizes users to take an action that the attacker wants.
-These attacks often include offers of free gifts, exclusive offers, courier packages, and other well-known “lures.”
+- Baiting: A form of social engineering that incentivizes users to take action the attacker wants.
+These attacks often include offers of gifts, exclusive offers, courier packages, and other well-known “lures.”
 Engaged users give up their personal information or sign up for fictitious accounts, exposing their passwords.
 Since passwords are often recycled across multiple accounts, this can create a severe breach and risk to the organization.
-Rarely, baiting can even use physical media like flash drives.
-Dropped in the employee parking lot, an unassuming individual may accidently release malware once installed in a company computer.
+Rarely can baiting even use physical media like flash drives.
+Dropped in the employee parking lot, an unassuming individual may accidentally release malware once installed on a company computer.